Poop Eating – Coprophagia

 - Nutrition – while gastrointestinal issues, probiotics, nutrition, nutraceuticals, and gut microbiome are all vital to a dog’s physical, mental, behavioral and emotional health and contribute to an organism’s survival and integrative health, there is no direct evidence that shows nutrition or any of the above that causes a dog to eat feces.

-- In unlikely extreme cases – B1 vitamin theanine deficiencies have been linked in abusive and extreme inhumane studies conducted many decades ago.
+- In unlikely extreme cases – B1 vitamin theanine deficiencies have been linked in abusive and extremely inhumane studies conducted many decades ago.
 While B1 deficiencies such as in the study are VERY unlikely to ever be the case with your dog it can’t hurt to provide extra B1 vitamins to your dog’s diet.
 It may also help with their general behavior and calmness as well.

 - Excess hunger (Polyphagia) – Ravenous hunger, appetite or desire to eat may be a cause of a dog’s poop eating.
-There may also be comorbid behavioral and/or medical issues such as resource guarding, possessive aggression, eating very quickly, greedy eaters, etc. involved.
+There may also be comorbid behavioral and/or medical issues such as resource guarding, possessive aggression, eating very quickly, and greedy eaters, etc. involved.

 Regardless of if the above are proven to be reasons why dogs eat poop, addressing a dog’s training, behavior, enrichment, nutrition, and special needs will only help you and your dog.